stavross/k2/Glimpse-core---Version-history.md

 #####Version 31 -- June 2003
 -- "Acquiring larger than 8-bit images" error message no longer erroneously appears when acquiring 8-bit images.
 Duh.
--- Added AOI --> OR con#####Version to Extract 16-bit array from Image.vi.
+-- Added AOI --> OR conversion to Extract 16-bit array from Image.vi.
 The effect of this is to correct a bug where fits were to aois 1 pixel larger than specified.
 -- Modified Fit AOIs to handle multple analysis procedures -- Modified Fit One AOI to take parameters as an array, not as a cluster, to allow for variable numbers of parameters -- Added AOI Stats analysis procedure to calculate aoi centroids, integrals, mins and maxs.